How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 What to look for:

-- SLA of 99.9% uptime (99.5% isn't good enough — that's 43 hours of downtime per year)
+- SLA of 99.9% uptime (99.5% is not good enough — that is 43 hours of downtime per year)

 - Defined financial penalties for SLA breach